silverfin/silverfin-vscode/README.md

 ## Setup & Basic Usage

-### 3rd Party Prerequisites

-- YAML extension: To apply our Schema to YAML files, we need to have [Red Hat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) activated (this extension should be added automatically since it is set as a dependency).
-- Auto Close Tag: To enable VS Code to automatically close HTML tags in Liquid files, we need to have [Jun Han's Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag) activated (this extension should be added automatically since it is set as a dependency).

 ### Install Silverfin Extension

 The [Silverfin Development Toolkit extension](https://marketplace.visualstudio.com/items?itemName=Silverfin.silverfin-development-toolkit) can be found in the VS Code Marketplace (you will need to have the version 1.0.0 or higher)